The Leading Independent

 Clubs, Conferences and Competitions

 Simon Business School students have a variety of opportunities to get involved with the school community.
-There are more than 20 student-led groups that span diversity and educational, social and athletic, and professional and corporate categories.
-Signature events include the West Coast Tech Trek, a venture capital investment competition, and the Taste of Rochester culinary outing.
+There are more than 30 student-led groups that span diversity and educational, social and athletic, and professional and corporate categories.
+Signature events include the West Coast Tech Trek, a venture capital investment competition, and the annual Women’s Conference.

-The school makes a pointed effort to support diversity and inclusivity, with programs to support women in business, members of the military, and students representing different countries.
-For example, five members of the MBA Class of 2018 founded the Simon Inclusion Ambassadors.
+The school makes a pointed effort to support diversity and inclusivity, with programs to support women in business, members of the military, and students representing 22 different countries.
+For example, five members of the MBA Class of 2018 founded the Simon Inclusion Ambassadors, one of Simon’s newest programs.
 Through it, ambassadors seek to foster dialogue and mutual respect in classrooms and across campus through greater individual and cultural awareness.

 Campus Spaces